Reading at Stewards

 The latest curriculum for English states that ‘Reading at key stage 3 and 4 should be wide, varied and challenging.
 Pupils should be expected to read whole books, to read in depth and to read for pleasure and information.’
 At Stewards Academy developing pupils’ reading skills is a key priority.
 The importance of reading cannot be overstated.
 Teenagers who read for pleasure are much more likely to get a better job when they become adults, according to an in-depth and long-running sociological study.

-Pupils in years 7 to 9 have one lesson per week dedicated to improving their reading skills.
-They have the opportunity to read independently, one to one or sometimes in small groups.
+Pupils in years 7 8 and 9 have two library sessions every half term.
+This session is dedicated to improving reading skills.
+Pupils have the opportunity to read independently, one to one or sometimes in small groups.
 All pupils may visit the library, where they choose a book and take Renaissance Reading quiz.
-To complement the ACE lesson, all students are expected to complete 30 minutes reading a day as part of their English homework.
-Extensive research suggests this has a significant impact on pupil progress.

 The School Library